What is your definition of an epic road trip?

 While I was considering my first solo driving trip to Kansas City, I've also considered a couple of destinations I have never been before that was within reach of Kansas City and the Twin Cities.
 Therefore, this road trip folded those two destinations in.

-Now, there is an "epic" road trip in the works.
+Now, we have an "epic" road trip in the works.
 This trip will encompass Kansas City, Omaha, and Wichita.
 We're talking over 1,300 miles of driving across five states.
 Was I ready for this?

 Planning a trip like this it's sort of like playing a game of chess.
 You may never know what move you're going to make.
 If you make the wrong move, you're at risk for the virus.